newrelic/newrelic-telemetry-sdk-rust/README.md

 if your contribution is on behalf of a company,  please drop us an email at opensource@newrelic.com.

+## Support
+New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
+Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
+You can find this project's topic/threads in the [Telemetry SDK section of Explorers Hub](https://discuss.newrelic.com/t/new-relic-rust-telemetry-sdk-open-source/114558)

 ## License

 The Rust Telemetry SDK is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt)